 Registration and Set off

-Parking, registration and set off is at at the Croscombe Village Hall and end at The George Inn, Croscombe (a few minutes walk from the village hall).
-The Hall will be manned from 7am until 11am only, but parking and toilets will continue to be available there throughout the day until 9pm.
+Parking, registration and set off is at at the Croscombe Village Hall and ending at The George Inn, Croscombe (a few minutes walk from the village hall).
+The Hall will be manned from 7am until 10am only, but parking and toilets will continue to be available there throughout the day until 9pm.

-Routes begin at the Village Hall but check in on finish is at the George Inn, which will be open to receive riders from 11am.
+Routes begin at the Village Hall but check in on finish is at the George Inn.
 Bicycles may be left with vehicles at the Village Hall but all property is left at the owner’s risk.
 Bicycles can be brought into the George Inn garden through a rear restricted access gate but again, all unattended equipment is left at the owner’s risk.

 MS Cycling Jerseys will be available for purchase on the day.
 Any preorder interest should be directed to Peter Graham at The George Inn (tel 01749 342306 or email@example.com).